Health Privacy

 - Access the CHD we hold about you.
 Use Dashboard → Exports for a full machine-readable download.

 - Delete your CHD.
-Close your account from Settings; we delete every row associated with your user_id within 30 days, cascade-deleted from check-ins, journal, milestones, Sophia conversations, child profiles, and the consent log itself.
+Close your account from Settings; we delete every row tied to your user_id within 30 days, across check-ins, journal, milestones, your paraphrased Sophia insights, child profiles, and the consent log itself.
+(Raw Sophia chat is not stored, so there is no transcript to delete.)

 - Withdraw consent to AI processing at any time.
 Open the in-product consent panel (Settings → Sophia AI processing) or POST a DELETE to